cgo-conference/public/cgo-authors/README.md

 `python3 printCGOAuthors.py`

-to produce a file `cgo_author_list_2003_20019.txt` with the list of all authors at the CGO conference alphabetically sorted.
+to produce a file `cgo_author_list_2003_20019.txt` with the list of all authors at the CGO conference sorted by the number of their publications.